Computer-Science-Research-MU/Postgraduate/PG_Handbook.md

 The purpose of this handbook is to specify an environment where learning is maximised: both individually, through your own research, and as a group through participation in postgraduate workshop and related activities.
 Research postgraduates are unique in the student community in that their work has to regularly attain the highest international standards to merit publication, and it is vital that the department fosters an environment that facilitates this.

-This handbook describes department-specific arrangements, and should be read in conjunction with the relevant Maynooth University policies and regulations, available from the [Graduate Studies Office webpage](https://www.maynoothuniversity.ie/graduate-studies) and the [Academic Policies and Procedure Webpage](https://www.maynoothuniversity.ie/university-policies/academic-policies-procedures).
+This handbook describes department-specific arrangements, and should be read in conjunction with the relevant Maynooth University policies and regulations, available from the [Graduate Studies Office webpage](https://www.maynoothuniversity.ie/graduate-studies),  the [Academic Policies and Procedure Webpage](https://www.maynoothuniversity.ie/university-policies/academic-policies-procedures) and the [Irish university doctoral Skills Statement](https://www.iua.ie/wp-content/uploads/2021/07/IUA-PhD-Graduate-Skills-Statement-2021-final.pdf) provided by the Irish University Association (IUA).

 ## 0. Before you start